marco-kraemer/minishell/README.md

 # Minishell

 The goal of this project is to create a shell, similar to bash.
-For this, it's necessary to understand how things work in a shell, from built-in projects, to creating process.
+For this, it's necessary to understand how things work in a shell, from built-in commands, to creating process.
 All of this is done using C programming language.

 ## How to use